g4idrijs/velocity-map-image-processing/README.md

 ## Overview

 **velocity-map-image-processing** is designed to process 2D imaging data recorded from a velocity-map imaging apparatus where two distinct velocity components are present.
 However, this could be adpated/applied to any image data where two components are present.
-For a complete description of the implimentation of these scripts in my research, see the motivation section at the end.
+For a complete description of the implimentation of these scripts in my research and a description of the data, see the motivation section at the end.

 These scripts were created for use with python 2.7.6 on the Windows command line.
 While not tested on a Posix system, they should theoretically work.
 Image data is processed according to the following steps.

 * Part 1: Centroid (`centroid.py`)